 FELA benefits are available regardless of whether the railroad worker was injured working on the track or seated in an office.
 A heart attack could happen anywhere, and if it was brought on through the negligence of the railroad, the victim of the heart attack might have a viable FELA claim.

-How Does a Railroad Employee Prove Negligence?
+How Does a Railroad Employee Prove Negligence After a Heart Attack?

-A railroad might also be found negligent if they failed to account for the health or physical limitations of a specific worker.
+A railroad might also be found negligent if it failed to account for the health or physical limitations of a specific worker.
 For example, requiring an employer with a history of heart problems to take on physical labor that is outside the normal scope of their duties might be considered negligent.

 Every case is different.
 Determining whether a railroad company is negligent or not is one of the most critical tasks a railroad heart attack attorney could take on.
 Through proper investigation and research, an attorney may be able to make the case to a jury that a worker’s heart attack was due entirely to the negligence of their employer.